minha-faheem/csc458a2/README.md

     Bits per packet = 1500 bytes × 8 = 12,000 bits
     Total bits in queue = 12,000 bits/packet × 1000 packets = 12,000,000 bits
     Draining rate = 100 Mbps = 100,000,000 bits/s
-    Maximum queueing time = 12,000,000 / 100,000,000 = 0.12s = 120 ms
+    Maximum queueing time = 12,000,000 / 100,000,000 = 0.12s = 120ms

 Therefore, a packet could wait up to 120 ms before leaving the NIC.

 <br>

-**3. Analyze your plots of CWND, RTT, and queue size.**
+**3. Analyze your plots of CWND, RTT, and queue size:**
 <br>
-**a.
+**3a.
 Derive or express a symbolic equation showing how RTT varies with queue size.**

 Based on the plots, one can see that the RTT increases linearly with the queue size.
 This can be expressed as the sum of base propagation delay and queuing delay as follows: